jzbrooks/vgo/readme.md

 ## Gradle Plugin
 The plugin aims to be fast and small by leveraging (for the entire tool) the JVM your Gradle build is already using.

-The `shrinkVectorArtwork` task is added to your project on plugin application.
+The `shrinkVectorGraphic` task is added to your project on plugin application.

 To incorporate the plugin in your build, configure maven central plugin resolution:
 ```groovy